 The goal is to get picked up by each of your visitors and carried back to their hive.
 To be one of the favorite brands of a customer is an honor and an accomplishment.
 Sure you can luck into it with a solid product and a good brand, but growth over a longer period of time takes careful marketing planning and execution to continue to be shared by all the bees buzzing around the garden of your city or neighborhood.

-Think like a flower, courting a bee.
+Think like a flower trying to get the attention of a bee.

 Branding is key – you need to be memorable even if you only have a split second to make an impression.
 Without a solid brand and a cohesive strategy, people won’t remember which business they were looking at once they move on to the next.
 If you haven’t already, invest in developing a strong brand that carries throughout every single piece of material your customers will see – from storefront to product labels to color schemes inside your store t0 business cards and, of course, your website.
 Social media is part of this, too.
 Many people will see just a tiny square with your brand – make sure it represents you, and if they see a branded van rolling down the street with your catering crew inside, they should feel that spark of recognition “hey I’ve seen that catering company in my Twitter feed – I’m going to write down that number.”